 Smart and connected devices are great.
 They make our lives easier, more fun and can be controlled from anywhere.
 We have speakers that we can talk to, fridges that keep inventory, light bulbs that create any ambiance we want, and dish washers that ping our phones when they’re done.
 Now if we could just get the washing machine to load itself life would be pretty darn great.

 All this connectivity and automation, however, means that these smart devices are a target for cyber criminals.
 If they know which devices we have, they could potentially hack into them and get sensitive information off them.
 For example they could get your router name and password, opening the door to your home even further.
+Or you could be one of the unlucky Roomba users who got their picture taken while on the toilet and the images posted on Facebook!
 This is why it’s important to take cyber security extra seriously when you have a smart home.

 Why do hackers love smart homes?